ToplakFilip/JSONdatabase/README.md

 JSON database which uses simple multithreading processing for multiple requests at the same time.
-It uses GSON for serialization/deserialization of json objects and Jcommander for command line arguments.
+It uses GSON for custom serialization/deserialization of json objects and Jcommander for command line arguments.

 <pre>
 -t set -k vegetables -v carrot